turingschool/backend-curriculum-site/prework/environment_setup_prework.md

 To some extent programs written for one version of Ruby will run just fine on another version, but sometimes you'll encounter incompatibilities, such that a program needs to be run with a specific version of Ruby.

-For this reason, we'd like to be able to install and manage multiple versions on our system.
+For this reason, we'd like to be able to install and manage multiple versions of Ruby on our system.
 This is precisely the job rbenv handles.

 #### Installation